edmcouncil/rdf-toolkit/README.md

 ![EDM Council Logo](etc/image/edmc-logo.jpg)

+TODO: Update this document, it does not include the builder documentation!

 # rdf-toolkit

 The `rdf-toolkit` is a command-line 'swiss army knife' tool for reading and writing RDF and OWL files in whatever format.